 During investigations, an analyst may perform multiple tasks to understand the nature, intent, and scope of suspicious activity to determine if the incident represents true risk to the business.
 If tasks are not well-organized, they can be overlooked, resulting in incidents slipping through the cracks.
 Additionally, the data accumulated throughout the investigation may be difficult to comprehend or lead to incorrect conclusions.

 This article is part of Splunk's Use Case Explorer for Security, which is designed to help you identify and implement prescriptive use cases that drive incremental business value.
-In the Security maturity journey described in the Use Case Explorer, this article is part of Collaboration and case management.
+In the Security maturity journey described in the Use Case Explorer, this article is part of Incident management.